citelao/The-Good-Template/README.md

 Besides, since I plan on using this as the basis for *all* my design projects, I hope it's as good as possible.

+## How to ##

+Everything is set up for you: `.less` files, basic `.html` files, everything.
+Just fork it or download it and get to work.